chukwumaokere/JavaScriptTrainingExercises/README.md

+# READ.
+EVERYTHING.
+CAREFULLY.

 # How to use this project
 There will be a bunch of folders that have various tests categories.
 In them will be an `index.js` file that has some horribly written JavaScript.

 Your job is to fix them so that they run per the specification  within the JavaScript file without modifying the areas that say `DO NOT TOUCH THESE`